techmania-team/techmania-docs/English/Theme/Themes_How_To.md

 * Fill in `tm.gameSetup` (of type `ThemeApi.GameSetup`)
   * Only track folder and pattern GUID are required.
 TECHMANIA will handle the loading of the pattern.
+  * For setlists, fill in fields that start with `setlist`.
+Make sure `setlist.enabled` is set to true.
 * Interact with the TECHMANIA state machine via methods in `tm.game` (of type `ThemeApi.GameState`)
   * Likewise, TECHMANIA will handle the background, score keeping and gameplay; your theme only needs to respond to events, such as fever being activated and note being resolved.
   * A typical workflow is: